-During our trip to San Diego last November, we visited the USS Midway Museum located in Downtown at Navy Pier.
-The USS Midway was one of America’s longest serving aircraft carriers, in service for 47 years from 1945 to 1992, and is now a maritime museum dedicated to carriers and naval aviation, offering a fascinating look into what it’s like to live and work on a carrier.
+The USS Midway was one of America’s longest serving aircraft carriers, in service for 47 years from 1945 to 1992, and is now a maritime museum in San Diego dedicated to carriers and naval aviation.
+Located in Downtown at Navy Pier, the USS Midway Museum is a great place to visit for a family day out, offering hands-on activities and a fascinating look into what it’s like to live and work on a carrier.
+Read more about what to expect visiting the USS Midway Museum San Diego in this review.

 There are 60 areas to explore in the USS Midway Museum, including the sleeping quarters, engine room, radio room, galley and war room, and the museum houses a wide array of aircraft – some that you climb into for a great hands-on experience.
-There are also several museum docents that you’ll meet throughout the ship, who help bring the carrier to life with their own experiences and anecdotes.
+There are also several museum docents you’ll have the chance to meet throughout the USS Midway, who help bring the carrier to life with their own experiences and anecdotes.

-We started our tour at the Hangar Deck, where you’ll find the Information Kiosk, the Battle of Midway theater, flight simulators and several climb-in cockpits.
+We started our USS Midway Museum tour at the Hangar Deck, where you’ll find the Information Kiosk, the Battle of Midway theater, flight simulators and several climb-in cockpits.
 Don’t forget to stop by the Information Kiosk to find out how your children can earn their Junior Pilot Wings during the visit!

-One of the highlights for Little T was the opportunity to climb in to several aircraft cockpits.
-He started off with this F-8 Crusader supersonic fighter jet, that entered service in the late 1950s and flew from the Midway during her first combat deployment to Vietnam in 1965.
+One of the highlights visiting the USS Midway Museum with kids is the opportunity to get hands on and climb into several aircraft cockpits.
+Little T started off with this F-8 Crusader supersonic fighter jet, that entered service in the late 1950s and flew from the Midway during her first combat deployment to Vietnam in 1965.

 There was work in progress on restoring this aircraft’s rotor blade – very interesting to watch while we explored the Hangar Deck!

-Our tour continued by taking a set of steps up to the Flight Deck, where you’ll find about 25 restored aircraft – including some you can climb aboard or walk through.
+The next part of the tour is up on the USS Midway Flight Deck, where you’ll find about 25 restored aircraft – including some you can climb aboard or walk through.
 There are 29 restored aircraft, from World War II to Operation Desert Storm, on display between the Hangar Deck and Flight Deck.
 The museum’s current inventory includes: a SBD Dauntless dive bomber (World War II), a F9F Panther jet fighter (Korean War), a Huey gunship (Vietnam War) and a F/A-18 Hornet combat jet (Desert Storm).

 You might recognize the F-14 Tomcat fighter jet that became well-known thanks to the film Top Gun.
 Tomcats were armed with a 20mm cannon and array of guided missiles, making them the carrier battle group’s first line of defense for more than 30 years.
 (Top Gun was also mostly filmed in San Diego – the site of the training school, for example, was filmed at the Marine Corps Air Station in Miramar)